ckouder/Learning-notes/first-question.md

 ### 4.Carefully name DOM elements

-Tell a joke, in old China, poor people always give name casually to their children such as "Ergou Wang"\(which first name has the meaning of two dogs\).
-They believe that this can brings good luck into family.
-However, good luck never fall this way when you are developing.
-It only causes brain chaos when you searching for this element.
+Tell you a joke, in old China, poor people always give name casually to their children such as "Ergou Wang"\(which first name has the meaning of two dogs\).
+They believed that this could bring good luck into family.
+However, good luck never fall this way when you are coding.
+It only causes brain chaos when you searching for ideal element.

-The DOM elements are often connected to CSS.
-A careful class name can reduce time cost in understanding and searching for proper elements.
+The DOM elements are often connected to CSS by using classes.
+A careful class name can reduce time cost in recognition and searching process.
 In the table below, I will show some examples of good names and bad names.

 | Sections of documents | Parts of section | GOOD class name | BAD class name |
 | :--- | :--- | :--- | :--- |